-During the NRCS interdisciplinary planning process, an Environmental Assessment Worksheet (EAW) is used to document potential impacts of the preferred alternative.
+During the interdisciplinary planning process, all potential impacts of the preferred alternative are documented.
 This document is then placed in the project case file.
-The EAW documents short term, long term, and cumulative effects of the proposed actions as well as the on-site and off-site impacts.
+The document identifies all short term, long term, and cumulative effects of the proposed actions as well as the on-site and off-site impacts.

 If significant adverse environmental impacts are expected to result from a project, the land user is encouraged to consider alternative actions, or may be directed to prepare a project specific Environmental Impact Statement (EIS).
-NRCS field office staff discourages projects that require an EIS.
+NRCS/RCD staff discourages projects that require an EIS.
 Typically, for small conservation projects, the assessment indicates that there are no significant adverse impacts or that long-term beneficial impacts outweigh short-term adverse impacts, and the conservation planner is directed to proceed with the plan of work.